johnontop/powcms/README.md

 View the online demo here.
 https://powcms.000webhostapp.com/

+The worlds most advanced HTML editor with more than 100 million users.

-I was searching the web for a good HTML editor, but couldn't find one.
-So I ended up making a HTML editor, that became much more - a full CMS.
-POW CMS is a unique and minimalistic, full featured HTML Editor and Web Site builder "application".
-POW CMS is under development, but it is fully functional.
-You can start to build your Portable Offline Web Site today.
-Download and get this complete demo website with this tiny but effective system - from Github.
+I was searching the web for a good HTML editor for local PC use, but couldn't find one.
+So I ended up making a HTML Page Editor with TinyMCE, the worlds most advanced HTML editor, used on more than 100 million websites.
+But the project became much more - a full CMS.
+POW CMS is now a unique and minimalistic, full featured HTML Editor and Web Site builder "application" with more features under development.
+Start to build your Portable Offline Web Site today.
+Download and get this complete demo website - from Github.

 Get started with POW CMS and start editing pages